MartinSchobben/timemachine/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Introduction to the timemachine App
+# Introduction to the timemachine app

 This app is intended for educational purposes.
 The interactive plots should instill a better appreciation of long geological timescales and